 Most family lawyers recommend that their clients stay away from websites like Facebook and Twitter because anything they post can be used against them in their divorce case.
-This is a sensible advice – especially for people who have temporarily lost their common sense.
+This is sensible advice – especially for people who have temporarily lost their common sense.
 Unfortunately, some divorce professionals take advice meant for emotionally distraught clients and decide they should also stay away from all social media.

 Professionals who recognize the importance of social media – and learn how to use it effectively – have a huge advantage over their peers who fear or disdain it.

-Google values social media sites, and searches often deliver the social media pages of divorce professionals before their company websites when someone searches for them by name.
+Google values social media sites and its searches often deliver the social media pages of divorce professionals before their company websites when someone searches for them by name.
 If you have an incomplete profile, or an unprofessional-looking profile, or no social media profile at all, it’s time to start paying attention to your social media presence.